TBrusilovsky/soundscape2021spring/ASSETS.md

 Rain, Car Interior, A: https://freesound.org/people/InspectorJ/sounds/400402/.
 This work is licensed under the Attribution License.
 Car door slam: https://freesound.org/people/theshaggyfreak/sounds/276271/.
 This work is licensed under the Attribution License.
 Hiking on hard ground: https://freesound.org/people/Yoyodaman234/sounds/349078/.
-This work is licensed under the Creative Commons 0 License.
+This work is licensed under the Creative Commons 0 License. small stream in woods: https://freesound.org/people/CastleofSamples/sounds/145396/.
+This work is licensed under the Attribution License.